This post contains affiliate links for your convenience. View our full disclosure policy here.

 Build fine motor and subitizing skills at the same time with these Subitizing Clip Cards!

-This easy-prep math center can be ready in an instant!
+This easy-prep math center can be ready in an instant.
 Simply print, laminate, and grab some clothespins for some subitizing fun!

 Subitizing Dominoes and Puzzles

-I like to use these Subitizing Dominoes and Puzzles not only for math center activities but also for morning start work and early finishers, too!
+I like to use these Subitizing Dominoes and Puzzles not only for math center activities but also for morning work and early finishers, too!

 Both activities are super easy to prep!
 Simply laminate and cut apart the pieces.

 The subitizing puzzles are a simple puzzle matching activity.
-You can make the puzzles self-correcting for beginners by writing the number on the back of the subitizing puzzle pieces.
+You can make the puzzles self-correcting for beginners by writing the number on the back of the puzzle pieces.

-You’ll be able to use these activities more than once if you take the extra step to laminate them first!
+Teacher Tip: You’ll be able to use these activities more than once if you take the extra step to laminate them first!

 Subitizing Fluency Cards

-We love having these Subitizing Fluency Cards on hand for small groups, circle time, number talks, or anytime!
+We love having these Subitizing Fluency Cards on hand for small groups, Circle Time, number talks, or anytime!